 Amy joined Bloomberg in 2000 holding numerous positions in managing Sales, Market Specialist and Product Specialist teams developing tools and solutions for electronic trading and trading applications across multi-asset classes.
 Before joining Bloomberg, Amy lends years of front office experience working at various Investment Banks.

 Vicky Cheng is Head of Government and Regulatory Affairs Asia Pacific, overseeing government relations and regulatory developments impacting Bloomberg and its clients in the region.

 Before joining Bloomberg, Vicky worked in both the public and private sectors.
 Her focus has been policy and regulatory development, advising senior management on related requirements and implementations.
-Vicky drove advocacy and public affairs programmes for various organizations including global corporates and financial institutions.
+Vicky drove advocacy and public affairs programs for various organizations including global corporates and financial institutions.
 During her time with an international law firm, Vicky led business development and thought leadership strategies for the Financial Services Regulatory and Dispute Resolution practices.
 She began her career with a Government providing policy analysis and communications.